NobodyXu/intel-mkl-docker/README.md

 # The below will pull newest intel-mkl for debian:buster
 docker pull nobodyxu/intel-mkl:debian-buster

+# The below will pull newest intel-mkl for debian:buster-slim
+docker pull nobodyxu/intel-mkl:debian-buster-slim

 # The below will pull newest intel-mkl for ubuntu:bionic
 docker pull nobodyxu/intel-mkl:ubuntu-bionic
 ```